Custom Search

 Exercise

-The Beauceron should be given lots of attention and exercise.
-This breed needs a job to do and lots of space to express and use his energy; otherwise he may show you that "laziness is the mother of all vices."
+The Beauceron is a working breed that needs a lot of both mental and physical exercise.
+They do best with some type of job to do.
+If their bodies and minds are not adequately fulfilled they will be hard to handle and destructive.
 They are not satisfied with a circling of the block three times a day.
-Take it for regular long walks during which it can run free off the leash and play (in a safe area).
+They need variety.
+Take them for regular long walks, during which they can run free off the leash and play (in a safe area).
 If both of you seem to enjoy it, enroll in a course to train in catch or to compete in agility skill classes (although in competition it is likely to be less successful than other more suitable breeds).
+Teach this dog to respect humans, heeling on the lead, entering and exiting gate and doorways after the people.

 Life Expectancy